How to Plant, Grow, and Care for Blue Java Banana

 Fertilizing

 Try to use a high-phosphorous fertilizer for initial growth.
-An 8-10-8 or balanced 10-10-10 will work.
-Younger plants should be somewhat diluted, at roughly 65-75% strength.
+Younger trees should be somewhat diluted, at roughly 65-75% strength.
 If you’re using a granular fertilizer, just apply a little less for a young banana than you would an older one.

 Once the tree is old enough to fruit, swap to a high-potassium fertilizer when it starts to put out its true stem.
-Aim for a 10-10-15 or 10-10-20.
 This will promote fruiting.

-Don’t fertilize in the winter, as the plant will be dormant at that time.
+Don’t fertilize in the winter, as the banana will be dormant at that time.

 Pruning

 Around the base of the adult stalk, pups or suckers will form.
-These will become the next fruiting part of the banana plant, so be careful not to remove all of them.
-But the weaker ones should be removed to allow the plant to focus its energy on the more vigorous and healthy ones.
+These will become the next fruiting part of the banana, so be careful not to remove all of them.
+But the weaker ones should be removed to allow the tree to focus its energy on the more vigorous and healthy ones.
 Start selecting vigorous ones to stay once the current false stem is six months into its growth.

 Once the adult stalk has produced its true stem and has finished fruiting, there’s one additional task that needs to be done.
-The adult stalk will only produce a single harvest of fruit, and after that should be cut back to the corm so that one of the pups can take over for the next year.
-Be careful when doing this so as to avoid damaging the young plants.
+The adult stalk will only produce a single harvest of fruit, and after that, it should be cut back to the corm so that one of the pups can take over for the next year.
+Be careful when doing this so as to avoid damaging the young trees.

 When pruning, always use sterilized loppers or pruning shears.
 This reduces the risk of transmitting plant diseases.